eltorio/odoo-bank-account-on-invoice/README.md

-# IBAN and its EPC QR code on invoices
+# IBAN and its EPC QR code on odoo 16.0 invoices
 This is based on Openworx code (LGPLv3) these modifications are published **as is** under AGPLv3.
 ![Invoice screenshot](/iban_on_invoice_module/static/description/invoice_qr.png)
 # Odoo kubernetes development environment with Tilt.dev